40+ Colorado Elopement & Micro-Wedding Spots

 Cost: $500/night for accommodations (plus taxes + fees)

-Located near Ouray, Colorado, Yankee Boy Basin is a stunning high-alpine destination perfect for off-road elopements and small weddings.
+Why couples love it: Located near Ouray, Colorado, Yankee Boy Basin is a stunning high-alpine destination perfect for off-road elopements and small weddings.
 This area offers endless photo opportunities with its dramatic mountain views, rushing waterfalls, and vibrant wildflowers in the summer months.
 This area is typically accessible from June through early-October, depending on snowfall.

 Accessibility: Accessible by capable 4×4 vehicle, typically between early May and early-November, snow conditions permitting.

-A serene mountain escape near Telluride, Colorado, anyone?
+Why couples love it: A serene mountain escape near Telluride, Colorado, anyone?
 Another favorite Colorado elopement destination (and the observatory is a perfect spot for a unique intimate wedding too!).
 The observatory is a rustic yet cozy retreat.
 Get ready in the beautiful home, have your ceremony in the “backyard” and then pop out on the lake for some canoeing photos at sunset!

 Accessible: Accessible with capable vehicles year-round.

-Permits & Reservations: Contact Alta Lakes Observatory
+Permits & reservations: Contact Alta Lakes Observatory

 Accessibility: Winter road closures.
 Accessible by foot year-round, though winter hiking conditions can be dangerous